Archive How to Turn off the Internet on Certain Devices

 Block Internet Access Using Safes Parental Control App

 Interested in trying Safes?
-Download Safes from our website and enjoy a 14-day free trial without requiring you to enter your credit card information.
+Download Safes from our website and enjoy your free trial without having to enter your credit card information.
 If you have any questions about Safes, feel free to contact us.

 Sina